onefoursix/streamsets-old-pipelines-cleanup/README.md

 ```
-Here is an snippet of the data written to the output file <code>old_pipelines.json</code>.
+Here is a snippet of the data written to the output file <code>old_pipelines.json</code>.
 Note that the pipelines are sorted in alphabetical order:

 ```
 [